 The trial court did not decide whether the operation of the vineyard was a prohibited business or commercial activity.
 Instead, it invoked the judicial deference rule of Lamden, supra, 21 Cal.4th 249.
 Pursuant to this rule, the trial court deferred to the Board’s decision that the vineyard was not being used for business or commercial activity.
 The court entered judgment in favor of defendants on both the eighth and ninth causes of action.
 The resolution of these two causes of action rendered the remaining causes of action moot.

 The trial court correctly applied the Lamden judicial deference rule to the Board’s decision that the Ketelhuts’ operation of the vineyard was not a prohibited business or commercial use.
 We further conclude that, as a matter of law, it is not a prohibited business or commercial use.
+In addition, we reject plaintiffs’ claim that the judgment is void because the trial judge did not disclose contributions made by defendants’ counsel to his campaign for re-election to the superior court.
 We affirm the judgment as well as the postjudgment award of attorney fees and costs.

 In 1966, the Janss Corporation (Janss) developed a 28-lot residential subdivision (Los Robles Hills Estates) in the City of Thousand Oaks.
 The subdivision is a common interest development subject to the Davis-Sterling Common Interest Development Act.
 (Civ.
 Code, § 4000 et seq.)
 “Common interest developments are required to be managed by a homeowners association [citation], defined as `a nonprofit corporation or unincorporated association created for the purpose of managing a common interest development’ [citation], which homeowners are generally mandated to join [citation].”
 (Villa De Las Palmas Homeowners Assn. v.
 Terifaj (2004) 33 Cal.4th 73, 81.)